For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Our work also focuses on the human rights and social justice aspects of public health.
 We are committed to securing the conditions that support population health.

-The Department of Community Health & Prevention enthusiastically supports the Dornsife School of Public Health's Action Plan to Enhance Diversity, Inclusion, Equity and Anti-Racism.
+The Department of Community Health & Prevention enthusiastically supports the Drexel Dornsife School of Public Health's Action Plan to Enhance Diversity, Inclusion, Equity and Anti-Racism.

 What is Community Health and Prevention?

 Community Health and Prevention aims to understand health behavior, promote the health of communities, and sustain community health.
-This work is done by designing, implementing, managing and evaluating health programs and policies in domestic and global settings.

-Dornsife’s Community Health and Prevention department emphasizes an education based on the principles of community engagement, participatory action, and human-rights-based values in research, practice, and policy.
+Dornsife’s Community Health and Prevention (CHP) department emphasizes an education based on the principles of community engagement, participatory action, and human-rights-based values in research, practice, and policy.

 Our multidisciplinary approach to community health is reflected in our actions, public health programs, and policies that build upon community values, strengths, and assets.